cepthomas/SublimeBagOfTricks/README.md

 No support as yet for PackageControl.

-Built for Windows and ST3.
-Seems to be happy with ST4.
-Other OSes and ST2 might require some hacking.
+Built for Windows and ST4.
+Other OSes and ST versions will require some hacking.

 ![logo](felix.jpg)